sumanchapai/rust-notes/ch-4.md

 ### Rules of reference
 1. At any given time, you can have either one mutable reference or any number of immutable references.
 1. References must always be valid.

+1. Call-by-copy-in seems to be the only parameter passing mode in Rust.
+However note that copying also passes the ownership making the copied from variable go out of scope.
+1.